witnessmenow/ESP32-Cheap-Yellow-Display/Examples/openHASP/README.md

 # Things to watch out for

+## Large fonts
-Using fonts with a pixel size greater than 32px causes openHASP to use a TTF font which requires a lot more memory.
-On devices without PSRAM like the CYD this can cause reboots/issues with the web gui.
+Be aware that [using fonts](https://www.openhasp.com/0.7.0/design/fonts/) with a pixel size greater than 32px causes openHASP to use a TTF font which requires a *lot* more memory.
+On devices without PSRAM like the CYD this can cause random reboots and issues when loading certain pages in the WebUI

-I think there may be a problem with Home Assistant/openHASP failing when using MQTT passwords with long lengths/special characters.
-Need to confirm this.
+## MQTT Authentication problems
+It should be as simple as going to `Home Assistant -> Settings -> People`, adding an `openhasp` user and setting a password.
+Bear in mind there may be a problem when using especially long MQTT passwords as openHASP appears to have a hardcoded limit of [64 characters](https://github.com/HASwitchPlate/openHASP/blob/6cf4262f2356eaa686abe045ab01a5467a6963b1/include/hasp_conf.h#L16)

+## Troubleshooting
-When things start being weird, it's a good idea to connect to the debug port via serial.
-Default baud rate is 115200.
+When things start being weird, it's a good idea to connect to the serial port and look at the logs.
+Connect the plate to your PC via USB and download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Select the connection type as 'Serial' and the speed to '115200'.
+You'll have to use device manager to see which COM port to put into the 'Serial line' box (mine comes up as COM7).
 ```
 ELF file SHA256: 0000000000000000